 In most cases we believe what we’re told because we can’t think of a reason why anyone would lie to us about it.
 AGW asserters can think of a reason why deniers would lie to us.
 But then the deniers level the same charge against the asserters.
 The one are shills for Big Oil, the other are in the service of the international socialist conspiracy.

-All I can do is go by my own experience as an intimate of both the Point-Zero-Zero-One-Percent – with whom, not for whom, I worked side by side for thirty-six years – and the two dozen or so life-on-the-line political activists from Chile, with whom I worked for sixteen years.
+All I can do is go by my own experience as an intimate of both the Point-Zero-Zero-One-Percent – with whom, not for whom, I worked side by side for thirty-six years – and the two dozen or so having-put-their-lives-on-the-line political activists from Chile, with whom I worked for sixteen years.
 From that experience I judge that both of these charges misfire, and those who level them should be ashamed.
 David Koch cares as much about his three young children as does Elizabeth May about hers.
 And Tommy Douglas was no greater enemy to individual liberty than was Ayn Rand.

 As to wherein the consensus lies, be it on AGW or the Holocaust or who’s the latest celebrity heartthrob, I neither know nor care.
 If there were only one AGW asserter, and she happened to be right, she’s going to need David Koch to help her help us save the world.
 One way not to elicit someone’s help is calling him the devil.